VELOCITY PHYSICAL THERAPY

 Therapy

-Manual therapy after surgery can accelerate the recovery process by promoting healing, preventing complications, and regaining function sooner.
+Massage therapy after surgery can accelerate the recovery process by promoting healing, preventing complications, and regaining function sooner.

 Soft tissue